jath03/openrgb-python/docs/intro.md

 A python client for the [OpenRGB SDK](https://gitlab.com/CalcProgrammer1/OpenRGB)

 I started this project because I wanted to be able to control the color of my lights based on temps.
-Because of this goal, the full functionality of the OpenRGB SDK isn't implemented, but I tried to implement the supported features in the best (easiest to use) way possible.
+I tried to implement the features in the best (easiest to use) way possible.

 SDK Feature Support:
   - [x] Setting client name